PreciAgro/PreciagroMVP/preciagro/packages/engines/conversational_nlp/README.md

   --collection conversational_rag
 ```
 Set `QDRANT_HOST`/`PORT`/`API_KEY` to target a real Qdrant instance.
 Use `--embedder-model auto` (default) for in-memory dev; set to your sentence-transformer model when targeting a real service.

+## Integrating Real LLM Models

+To replace the stub backend with a real LLM provider, see **[`RUNBOOK_LLM_INTEGRATION.md`](./RUNBOOK_LLM_INTEGRATION.md)** for:
+- Step-by-step integration guides for OpenAI, Anthropic, Ollama, and vLLM
+- Code examples for implementing backend methods
+- Configuration instructions
+- Testing and troubleshooting tips

+The engine includes placeholder implementations for all major providers - you just need to fill in the API calls.

 ## Debugging & retention
 - JSONL logs at `CONVERSATION_LOG_PATH` are scrubbed via `ANONYMIZE_LOGS` and truncated after `LOG_RETENTION_DAYS`.
 Use `python scripts/dump_conversation_turns.py -n 5 --log reports/conversation_turns.jsonl` to inspect the last N turns.